GENCARDIO/catsalut_tiers/README.md

 ## Usage
 To use the `CatSalutSomaticTiers` class, you need to provide a TSV (tab-separated values) file containing the list of known tier variants.

+There's a tsv file with variant-specific rules file at `test/tiers/Tiers_cancer.v1.tsv`

 Here's an example of how to use the class:

 ```python